-What is the distance learning program Theology of the People of God?
+What is the distance study program Theology of the People of God?

-The Chair of the Theology of the People of God at the Pontifical Lateran University offers a new two-year distance learning program in English.
-Alternatively, participants can also choose to study in German.
+Since fall 2016, the Chair for the Theology of the People of God at the Pontifical Lateran University offers a two-year distance study program, inititially in German.
+Since fall 2018, this program is also available in English.

 This course addresses people who wish to understand better the biblical faith in the light of the critical issues of our times after the age of Enlightenment.